orestisang/CATHeaPS/README.md

-# CATHePS
+# CATHeaPS

-This library contains **CATHePS**, a **C**entralisation **A**nalysis **T**ool for **He**at **P**ump **S**ystems.
+This library contains **CATHeaPS**, a **C**entralisation **A**nalysis **T**ool for **Hea**t **P**ump **S**ystems.

 # Model Overview

-**CATHePS** is an open access modelling tool for the technoeconomic assessment of (a) district heating networks with a centralised WSHP, and (b) ambient networks with decentralised dwelling or plantroom level WSHP against individual ASHPs and gas boilers for a range of consumer classes.
+**CATHeaPS** is an open access modelling tool for the technoeconomic assessment of (a) district heating networks with a centralised WSHP, and (b) ambient networks with decentralised dwelling or plantroom level WSHP against individual ASHPs and gas boilers for a range of consumer classes.
 This novel open access technoeconomic tool can complete a high-level energy, hydraulic and economic analysis for any building schedule provided in seconds.
 This work contributes to the ongoing efforts towards heat decarbonisation by quantifying the boundaries of beneficial operation of different energy system approaches.

-**CATHePS** is developed in Excel as it offers a combination of simplicity and sufficient coding capacity (through VBA) and is also widely available.
+**CATHeaPS** is developed in Excel as it offers a combination of simplicity and sufficient coding capacity (through VBA) and is also widely available.
 It is intended to allow multivariable comparison and a break-even analysis of the results through simulations for a range of different scenarios.
 It, therefore, provides a comprehensive and effective economic and environmental evaluation of alternative approaches to providing heat for a user-defined area input.

 # Structure and information

-The structure of the **CATHePS** along with information of each of the worksheets is shown below.
+The structure of the **CATHeaPS** along with information of each of the worksheets is shown below.

 |Worsheet|Description|
 |---|---|